OpenNewsLabs/autoEdit_2/README.md

 # autoEdit V2

-autoEdit 2 is a fast text based video editing, node NWJS, Os X desktop app, with Backbone front end.
+autoEdit 2 is a fast text based video editing, node electrong, Os X desktop app, with Backbone front end.
 For making video production faster, easier and more accessible.

 ## Ready to use release